Events Coming Up

 We would like to thank the staff at Cambridgeshire County Council, especially Lucy Forrest (Technology Enabled Care & Sensory Services Team Manager) for all their hard work in making the event so successful, and also the team at the Burgess Hall for their professional help.

-Workshop presentations delivered at the event can be viewed below:
+Workshop presentations delivered at the event can be viewed in our Members’ Area

 London TECS MarketPlace 6th June 2019